chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/install_server_ha_aws.rst>`__

-.. warning:: This topic is deprecated as of the 12.9 release of the Chef server.
+.. warning:: This topic is deprecated as of the 12.9 release of the Chef Server.
 For the latest information on high availability and how to set up a highly-available server cluster, see `High Availability: Backend Cluster </install_server_ha.html>`__.

-This topic describes how to set up the Chef server for high availability in Amazon Web Services (AWS).
+This topic describes how to set up the Chef Server for high availability in Amazon Web Services (AWS).

 .. image:: ../../images/chef_server_ha_aws.svg
    :width: 600px